Living in Indy

 IndyGo can get you there.
 They operate 31 bus routes throughout Indianapolis, providing nearly 10 million passenger trips a year.
 Along with the opening of the Julia M. Carson Transit Center in downtown Indianapolis two IndyGo routes (18 & 28) were modified to serve the Butler Campus directly with convenient stops along Sunset Avenue.

 Use Google Maps to plan your trip with the IndyGo trip-planner.

 IndyGo now has Real-time arrival information.

-Coming soon!
-IndyGo Red Line traveling within a few blocks of campus, the Red Line is a bus system that will “run from Broad Ripple through downtown Indy to the University of Indianapolis.”
+IndyGo Red Line travels within a few blocks of campus.
+The Red Line is a bus system that “runs from Broad Ripple through downtown Indy to the University of Indianapolis.”
 The route will come within a quarter mile of more than 50,000 residents.
-Throughout most of the day, buses will arrive every 10 minutes, and the Red Line will operate for 20 hours each day, seven days a week.
+Throughout most of the day, buses arrive every 10 minutes, and the Red Line operates for 20 hours each day, seven days a week.

 Similar to BlueIndy, Indiana Pacers Bikeshare is a great way to explore the city at a low cost.
 Indiana Pacers Bikeshare has about 20 stations around the Indianapolis Cultural trail, and is a great option if you want to zip around downtown on a sunny day.